secretstartups/handbook/blog/index.html.md

 We use these to make it faster to track the effectiveness of different types of blog posts.
 There are several post type categories we use to differentiate blog content:

-1. **Content marketing:** Examples, education, reporting, storytelling, thought leadership, and use cases.
+1. **`content-marketing`:** Examples, education, reporting, storytelling, thought leadership, and use cases.
+Most blog posts fall into this category.
-1. **Corporate:** Company news, announcements, and community updates (ex: issue bash, contributor profiles).
+1. **`corporate`:** Company news, announcements, and community updates (ex: issue bash, contributor profiles).
-1. **Product:** Release posts, critical updates, and partnership announcements.
+1. **`product`:** Release posts, critical updates, and partnership announcements.
-1. **dev-evangelism:** Blog posts authored or contributed to by members of the [Developer Evangelism](/handbook/marketing/developer-relations/developer-evangelism/) team.
+1. **`dev-evangelism`:** Blog posts authored or contributed to by members of the [Developer Evangelism](/handbook/marketing/developer-relations/developer-evangelism/) team.
-1. **Product Marketing:** Blog posts authored or contributed to by members of the [Product Marketing](/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/core-product-marketing/) team.
+1. **`product-marketing`:** Blog posts authored or contributed to by members of the [Product Marketing](/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/core-product-marketing/) team.
-1. **Technical Marketing:** Blog posts authored or contributed to by members of the [Technical Marketing](/handbook/marketing/developer-relations/technical-marketing/) team.
+1. **`edu-program`:** Blog posts authored or contributed by [Education Program Team](/handbook/marketing/developer-relations/community-programs/education-program/)
-1. **edu-program:** Blog posts authored or contributed by [Education Program Team](/handbook/marketing/developer-relations/community-programs/education-program/)
+1. **`oss-program`:** Blog posts authored or contributed by [Open Source Program Team](/handbook/marketing/developer-relations/community-programs/opensource-program/)
+1. **`gitlab-duo`:** Blog posts authored or contributed on GitLab Duo
-1. **oss-program:** Blog posts authored or contributed by [Open Source Program Team](/handbook/marketing/developer-relations/community-programs/opensource-program/)
+1. **`engineering`** Blog posts authored or contributed by members of the Engineering organization
+1. **`general-blog`:** Where a blog post doesn't fall into any of the categories above, using the `general-blog` helps ensure every blog post has a post type and can be tracekd.

-Use the `postType` frontmatter option to set the content definition.
+Use the `postType` frontmatter option to set the content definition, multiple definitions are allowed where different teams contributed to the article.
+In [Looker Studio](https://lookerstudio.google.com/) or [Google Analytics](https://analytics.google.com/analytics/web/), use the `postType v2` [dimension/fields](https://support.google.com/analytics/answer/1033861) for filtering your blogs posts, it provides the most accurate data.

 ### Media embeds